 But no, I realize, that’s not it at all.
 It has to do with all those parts of myself.
 There’s the raging inner toddler, the one who has so recently made herself known.
 There’s the angry, resentful, manipulated teen.
 The confused 9-year-old.
-The lonely girl with the controlling, abusive stepfather. they lonely young woman with the controlling, abusive husband.
+The lonely girl with the controlling, abusive stepfather.
+The lonely young woman with the controlling, abusive husband.
+The woman that Stephen beat and sexually assaulted.
 So many parts, and a number of them pretty traumatized.

 Wholeness is not about erasing those traumas, the bad memories, the painful scars.
 Wholeness is simply about accepting all those parts, with their scars and messy histories.
-It’s allowing the parts to be needy, and to give them love and attention, instead of ignoring them, denying them or trying to beat them back.
-It’s making room for all of it, with compassion.
+It’s allowing the parts to be needy, and to give them love and attention, instead of despising them, ignoring them, denying them or trying to beat them back.
+It’s making room for all of them, with compassion.

 To you, reading this, that “aha” may seem blatantly obvious.
 To me, however, it was a revelation, a genuine paradigm shift.
 And it felt empowering and exciting because I realized that I can, in fact, accept so many more parts of myself than I used to do.
 I can tell my abuse story (obviously not to everyone, but you know what I mean).
 I can describe how those experiences wounded me and misshaped me in some ways.
 I can own my pain and my mistakes and my poor judgment, all without having to hate myself for it.
 I have grown a lot.